aseemdandgaval/aseemdandgaval.github.io/index.md

 ### CureSkin | Computer Vision Intern

-* Tested the best approaches from academic papers on a real world dataset for the given end-to-end project.
+* Tested and applied various state-of-the-art approaches from academic papers on a real world dataset for Gener- ative Facial Inpainting and Face Spatial Correspondence Projects.
-* Automate generation of image masks and deploy the model using a web app on a Linux server.
+* Designed and implemented custom RMSE and MAE metrics for spatial model architectures to benchmark performance and determine the best fit for the data.
+* Helped make important data driven decisions about the project’s direction through testing by visualization via graphs and custom metric calculations over the entire dataset using Python scripts.
+* Automated image annotation/labeling and mask generation tasks with OpenCV, PIL and Matplotlib.
+* Deployed models using Flask in Linux servers and optimized deployment pipelines by reducing time complexity by 50%

 # **Projects**